-Unleashing the Potential of Bilingual Children through Home-School-Community-University Partnerships
+Unleashing the Potential of Bilingual Children through Collaborative Partnerships

 Mission

-Our mission is to mobilise the linguistic capital and cultural heritage at home, school, in the community and the university, to support bilingual children to maintain their languages across the lifespan."
+Our mission is to mobilise the linguistic capital and cultural heritage at home, school, in the community, and within the university and memory institutions, to support bilingual children to maintain their languages across the lifespan."

 About Us